Ecclesiastes 4:12 Though one may be overpowered, two can defend themselves. A cord of three strands is not quickly broken.

 I believe the most compelling way to attest to anything in life, is to speak from experience.
-As of this writing, my beautiful wife and I have repeatedly experienced the power of prayer during our 15+ years of marriage.
-Through times of immense joy and adversity, we have relied on the peace and power of prayer to change the circumstance.
+My beautiful wife and I have repeatedly experienced the power of prayer during our 15+ years of marriage.
+Through good and difficult times we have relied on the peace and power of prayer to change all matters of life.

 The basis for “Marriage and the three cords of prayer” derives from Ecclesiastes 4:12 which states “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 There is strength in multiples especially multiples ordained by God.

 I believe the three cords of prayer in marriage consist of the following: